f5devcentral/f5-agility-labs-nginx/docs/class5/accessing_the_lab.rst

 .. image:: images/xrdp_app_menu.png

-The steps to complete each lab in this class will begin with the assumption that you are connected via RDP and able to see the **Applications** menu.
+The steps to complete each lab in this class will begin with the assumption that you are connected via RDP, able to navigate the **Applications** menu and familiar with the available applications.

 Remember these important tips: